 Easy Ways to Detect Air Leaks

 Doing the necessary work to keep your home’s energy efficiency levels high is an easy decision.
-When you ensure your HVAC systems aren’t working harder than they have to, you’re not just saving energy, you’re saving money.
-One of the ways your home could be losing significant efficiency is through air leaks around your home.
+When you make sure your HVAC systems aren’t working harder than necessary, you’re not just saving energy, you’re saving money.
+One way your home may be losing efficiency is through air leaks.

 The most frequent leaks are from drafts entering through your windows or doors.
-These air leaks are generally easy to find, but air leakage can also originate in less obvious spaces around your home.
-Review the suggestions below to do your own energy assessment.
+These air leaks are generally easy to spot, but air leakage can also originate in less obvious spaces around your home.
+Use the suggestions below to do your own energy assessment.

 Inside your home

-First, you’ll want to inspect your windows and doors.
-If they clatter or you can see light through spaces between the door and the frame, they’re leaking and probably wasting energy and money, as well.
+First, you’ll want to check your windows and doors.
+If they rattle or you can see light coming in around the frame, they’re leaking and probably wasting energy and money, as well.
 Seal them with caulk or weather-stripping to eliminate the leak.

 Next, walk around looking for cracks and gaps in the following areas: